UMAtaullin/UMAtaullin/README.md

 - 👋 Hi!
 I am a Python backend developer working with Django.

-- 🌱 I’m currently learning:
+- 💡 Technologies I have experience with:
   - Django REST framework
   - PostgreSQL
   - Docker